-Numerous attempts have been made to relate magnetic structures observed in connection with a solar eruption and the subsequent properties of the magnetic flux rope observed at 1 AU.
+2.4.3.3 Relating Solar Signatures to 1 AU Measurements: Numerous attempts have been made to relate magnetic structures observed in connection with a solar eruption and the subsequent properties of the magnetic flux rope observed at 1 AU.
 These have met with mixed success.
 In an early study, Hoeksema & Zhao (1992) correlated the source regions of five strong $-B_z$ events observed at 1AU, inferring that the computed field orientation at the point in the corona were the acceleration of the ejecta ceased matched with in-situ measurements.
 In another study, Leamon et al. (2004) related the magnetic properties of magnetic clouds to their associated active region sources.
 In particular, they looked at the helicity, finding that the twist within the cloud was typically an order of magnitude greater from the twist measured in the active region.
 Bothmer & Schwenn (1998) found a good correlation between MCs and large quiescent filament disappearances.
 Specifically, the magnetic orientation of the prominence axis, the polarity of the overlying field lines, and the helicity pattern of the filaments "agreed well" with the properties of the MCs.
-While qualitative inferences of the degree of match cannot be used in a quantitative prediction scheme, the results suggest that a statistically-based approach, such as a neural network or regression technique, which incorporates all of the potentially relevant features, may yield a predictive capability.
+While qualitative inferences of the degree of match cannot be used in a quantitative prediction scheme, the results suggest that a statistically-based approach, such as described in Section 2.4.2.2, which incorporates all of the potentially relevant features, may yield a predictive capability.